Lightning-AI/litgpt/tutorials/download_stablelm.md

 ### Usage

-In order to use a specific StableLM checkpoint, for instance [StableLM Zephyr 3B](https://huggingface.co/stabilityai/stablelm-zephyr-3b), download the weights and convert the checkpoint to the Lit-GPT format:
+In order to use a specific StableLM checkpoint, for instance [StableLM Zephyr 3B](https://huggingface.co/stabilityai/stablelm-zephyr-3b), download the weights and convert the checkpoint to the LitGPT format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'